Creating plugins

 export default site;

-Take a look to the repository of Lume plugins for more advanced examples.
+Take a look at the Lume plugins repository for more advanced examples.

 Hooks